 \subsection{Properties of contaminating unmasked sources}

-To estimate the flux distribution of the contaminating signal, we construct $L_\mathrm{X}-M_*$ for three types of unmasked X-ray sources.
-Meanwhile, we also investigate the spectral properties of these to be used in count rate conversion in spectral fitting.
-The details of the modeling are given in the subsections below for each component.
+To estimate the flux distribution of the contaminating signal, we constructed $L_\mathrm{X}-M_*$ for three types of unmasked X-ray sources.
+Meanwhile, we also investigated the spectral properties to be used in count rate conversion in spectral fitting.
+The details of the modeling for each component are given in the subsections below.